MarioAndF/Hominum/Data.md

 	- LA: "Manus"
 	- ES: "Mano"
 - ## Definition
-	- "the terminal part of the vertebrate forelimb when modified (as in humans) as a grasping organ","the forelimb segment (as the terminal section of a bird\u0027s wing) of a vertebrate higher than the fishes that corresponds to the hand irrespective of its form or functional specialization","a part serving the function of or resembling a hand; especially : the hind foot of an ape" - (Mirriam-Webster Dictionary)
+	- "the terminal part of the vertebrate forelimb when modified (as in humans) as a grasping organ","the forelimb segment (as the terminal section of a bird's wing) of a vertebrate higher than the fishes that corresponds to the hand irrespective of its form or functional specialization","a part serving the function of or resembling a hand; especially : the hind foot of an ape" - (Mirriam-Webster Dictionary)

 # A01.1.00.026
 - ## Term